Mapping cell cortex rheology to tissue rheology, and vice-versa: Model

 As mentioned in Section~\ref{sec:ingredients}, the monolayer is being stretched along the $x$-axis, with no forces applied along the perpendicular directions.
 As a result, the distances $\LX=2\,\lb\,\cos\theta$ and $\LY=\la +\lb\,\sin\theta$ depicted on Fig.~\ref{fig:monolayer:top:view}a (with initial values $\LX_0$ and $\LY_0$, respectively) are related to the monolayer deformation components along the $x$- and $y$-axes through:

-In our calculation, we assume that the horizontal facets (index $c$) deform homogeneously and affinely, that is, in the same proportions as the monolayer, although that is not strictly true.
-As a result, the in-plane stress in the horizontal facets can be expressed from Eqs.~(\ref{eq:rheo:cortex:2D:dev}-\ref{eq:rheo:cortex:2D:tr}) and Eqs.~(\ref{eq:epsx}-\ref{eq:epsy}) in terms of their respective compression and shear moduli as:
+In our calculation, we assume that the horizontal facets (index $c$) deform homogeneously and affinely, that is, in the same proportions as the monolayer, although that is not strictly true (see Appendix~\ref{sec:affinity} for detail).
+As a result, the in-plane stress in the horizontal facets can be expressed from Eqs.~(\ref{eq:rheo:cortex:2D:dev}-\ref{eq:rheo:cortex:2D:tr}) and Eqs.~(\ref{eq:epsx}-\ref{eq:epsy}) in terms of their compression ($\kh$) and shear ($\gh$) moduli as:

 For the lateral facets (indices $a$ and $b$), we similarly define: